hoverslam/combinatorium/README.md

 ### Monte Carlo tree search (MCTS)

-MCTS is a game-playing AI technique.
+MCTS is another tree search technique.
 Unlike minimax, which explores all options, MCTS builds a tree and simulates random games from each branch to find promising moves.
 It balances exploring new strategies with exploiting what works.

 Reference: [Wikipedia | Monte Carlo tree search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search)